Skip to content

 Ready-to-use Screening Databases

 These databases are available for download from Inte:Ligand's S3 storage.
 This can be done automatically when creating a new cluster.
-Set the databases to download via the post_install_args setting in ~/.parallelcluster/config, as explained above.
+Set the databases to download via the post_install_args setting in the yaml config file, as explained above.
 You can dowload multiple databases, for example:

 post_install_args = "<LigandScout Serial> chembl_28 cdk2-actives"